 By David Saville Muzzey, 1920

-Of the thirteen colonies which were later to unite to form the United States, all except Virginia and the New England settlements were founded as proprietorships.
+Of the 13 colonies which were later to unite to form the United States, all except Virginia and the New England settlements were founded as proprietorships.
 The Proprietorship was a sort of middle thing between the royal province and the self-governing colony.
-The king let the reins of government out of his own hands, but did not give them into the hands of the colonists.
+The king let the reins of government out of his own hands but did not give them into the hands of the colonists.
 Between the king and the settlers stood the proprietor, a man or a small group of men, generally courtiers, to whom the king had granted the province.
 The proprietors appointed the governors, established courts, collected a land taxes from the inhabitants, offered bonuses to settlers, and in general, managed their provinces like farms or any other business venture, subject always to the limitations imposed by the terms of their charter from the king and the opposition of their legislatures in the colonies.

 In 1632, George Calvert, also known as Lord Baltimore, a Roman Catholic nobleman high in the favor of the court, obtained from King Charles I, the territory between the fortieth parallel of north latitude and the south bank of the Potomac River, with a very liberal charter.